 The Innovators Series

-Why collaboration is key for innovation – Nic Tan, Manager of Innovation Capability at NSW Department of Primary Industries
+Why collaboration for innovation works and is key to success – Nic Tan, Manager of Innovation Capability at NSW Department of Primary Industries

 What is your biggest interest around innovation currently?

 I’m interested in the type of innovation that comes from collaboration.
 The random meeting of minds – being earnestly challenged, having someone build up your thinking or tear it down, and the inspiration you get from others’ experiences.
 It’s not particularly flashy, sexy or what everyone thinks about when they think innovation but to me it’s what I find really interesting.

 When you strip away all the workplace policies, bureaucracy, authority and pay you get to what really drives and motivates people to collaborate.
 There are lots of opportunities to collaborate in government generally.
 An aspiration is to break down subject matter barriers between problem solvers.
 More conversations with people you don’t already know in different locations working in different areas.

 You do need a minimum level of process or admin to get people to work together – a group I work with outside of government talk a lot about MVA (minimum viable admin!) to enable collaboration.
 We’re essentially volunteers (at The Mad Cow Project) and so we’ve got very limited time together.
 It’s a throwback to that saying ‘necessity is the mother of innovation’.

 Different people need different levels of certainty, whether this is a vision, a plan, or an individual’s role.
 There is a need for a vision to be well articulated – people have to get excited to want to be together.
 Similarly the plan or role.
 I’m talking here about clarity rather than detail.
 At the heart of clarity, it’s needing to understand the people you’re working with quite well.
 But how do you scale that?
 In a big company you can’t know everyone.
 So that’s an area to explore.